stepbrobd/yeh/readme.md

 Is parsing even needed after getting `<domain>/messages/<id>.text`?
 Directly feed to IMAP downstream?
 Attachments are included in multipart?

+To send email, need 2 CSRF tokens and HEY session token:

+1. POST to `https://app.hey.com/messages` with form data to get new email's ID
+2. POST to `https://app.hey.com/messages/<id>` form data (including sender ID, sender address, addressed, subject, content, etc, and `commit=Send email`)

+For the 2 CSRF tokens, one must be in the cookie, another in request header (X-CSRF-Token), I assume the one in header is from Cloudflare and the one in cookie is from HEY.

 ## License

 Licensed under the [MIT License](license.txt), not sure if this is a violation